 Because you never feel like you have “all” of them, you are in a constant state of trying to get all of them and “win.”
 This unfairly de-pedestals you, obnoxiously pedestals them, and redefines your definition of passion and relationships as something that you have to be “good enough” to experience.
 No thanks.

-Also, be very aware of how they treat everyone around you – animals, the elderly, children, friends, co-workers, people who are helping them, serving them at a restaurant, etc. Especially those who can’t do anything for them.
+Also, be very aware of how they treat everyone around you – animals, older adults, children, friends, co-workers, people who are helping them, serving them at a restaurant, etc. Especially those who can’t do anything for them.

 5. They always talk about the future but there’s never any progression.

-You will know when to walk away when the fear and shame of wasting more of your invaluable time starts to outweigh your desperation for getting a cat to bark.
+You will know when to walk away when the shame of wasting more of your invaluable time starts to outweigh your desperation for getting a cat to bark.

 6. They are the victim in all of their past relationships.

 If they badmouth their exes and describe their past relationships as something that they were always wronged in…

 This shows that they are not only incapable of self-reflection and introspection, but that they are totally fine subscribing to narcissistic delusion over reality.
 It’s pity-mongering and an insult to your intelligence.

 Also, if they’re going to spill personal details, gossip, and talk poorly about an ex or a friend, don’t think that you will ever be immune.
 Walk away.